d-krupke/cpsat-primer/README.md

 We actually encountered wrong behavior, i.e., bugs, in earlier versions that then have been fixed by updates (this was on some more advanced features, don't worry about correctness with basic usage).

+I personally like to use [Jupyter Notebooks](https://jupyter.org/) for experimenting with CP-SAT.

 ## Example